opengisch/QField-docs/documentation/how-to/variables.en.md

 tx_slug: documentation_how-to_variables
 ---

-# Custom Variables
+# Device-specific variables

 With the support of variables you can dynamically add additional values at different levels, such as project, layer or model specific level.
-See [the relevant QGIS Documentation](https://docs.qgis.org/3.40/en/docs/user_manual/introduction/general_tools.html#storing-values-in-variables)for more information.
+See [the relevant QGIS Documentation](https://docs.qgis.org/3.40/en/docs/user_manual/introduction/general_tools.html#storing-values-in-variables) for more information.
 They can be used for a wide range of applications, including styling, setting default field values, controlling application behavior and more.

 QField supports two main types of variables:

 - **Project Variables:** Project variables are defined and managed in your QGIS project.
-- **Device-specific:** These are specific to a user's device and are configured directly within the QField app.
+- **Device-specific Variables:** These are specific to a user's device and are configured directly within the QField app.

 ## Project Variables

-Project variables are defined and managed in your QGIS project.
+Project variables are defined and managed directly within your QGIS project.
-They are used for adding additionally needed custom variables that are only relevant in the context of this specific project that is shared between several users.
+They allow you to add custom variables that are only relevant in the context of a specific project.
+This is especially useful working among multiple users,.

 ## Device-specific Variables

 A key feature in QField is the ability for users to customize variables on their devices without changing or adapting the original variables set in a project file.
-This is particularly useful for shared projects, allowing each user to adapt the project to their specific needs.

 For example, a project could have a variable named `lang` that controls the language of labels and descriptions.
 A user can change the value of this `lang` variable on their device to their preferred language.